flycheck/flycheck/README.md

-It uses various syntax checking and linting tools to check the contents of buffers, and reports warnings and errors directly in the buffer or in an optional error list:
+It uses various syntax checking and linting tools to check the contents of buffers, and reports warnings and errors directly in the buffer or in an optional error list (see [Flycheck manual][manual] for more information):

 ![](https://raw.githubusercontent.com/flycheck/flycheck/master/doc/images/flycheck-annotated.png)

-Take a look at the [comprehensive manual][manual] for more information.

-Out of the box it supports over 40 different programming languages with more than 80 different syntax checking tools, and comes with a simple interface to define new syntax checkers.
+Out of the box Flycheck supports over 40 different programming languages with more than 80 different syntax checking tools, and comes with a simple interface to define new syntax checkers.

 Many [3rd party extensions](http://flycheck.org/extensions.html) provide
 new syntax checkers and other features like alternative error displays or mode